serdioa/DataScienceCapstone/shiny/predict-sb/about.md

 The application GUI provides the following elements:

 * Text area: start entering the text there, and predicted words will appear on the chart below.
-The chart shows all words ordered by rank, providing a visual clue on how probable each candidate is.
+The chart shows all words ordered by score, providing a visual clue on how probable each candidate is.
 When "Predict partially entered words" is activated, **you have to type the space character to predict the next word**, otherwise an ending of the current word is predicted.